byterubpay/byterub-site/_posts/2019-03-04-logs-for-the-ByteRub-Research-Lab-meeting-held-on-2019-03-04.md

 **\<sgp\_>** Ring signatures could provide 0 protection and the pools wouldn't be worse off
 **\<suraeNoether>** uhm well
 **\<suraeNoether>** the concern isn't these public pool's privacy
-**\<suraeNoether>** it's their behavior negatively impacting the privacy of other participatns in the monero ecosystem
+**\<suraeNoether>** it's their behavior negatively impacting the privacy of other participatns in the byterub ecosystem
 **\<sgp\_>** The goal isn't to restore the effective ringsize of the pool rings.
 It's to preserve the integrity of the pool outputs used in other rings
 **\<sarang>** right
 **\<suraeNoether>** sgp\_: here's my problem, as i see it